 Spearheaded by Brisbane parents, Megan and Anthony Elliott, whose son Max has a significant learning and perceptual disability, they understand how much it means for children and their families to be included and play rugby just like everyone else.

-From 1 team of 16 participants at Brothers in 2014, the MRP community has grown to include 24 teams within 3 MRP divisions across Queensland and the ACT in 2018.
+From 1 team of 16 participants at Brothers in 2014, the MRP community in 2019 comprises 281 participants across 23 teams, and operates in 17 clubs across Queensland and the ACT.

 With the support of the whole rugby community, we will achieve GingerCloud’s to change the world’s perception of children with learning and perceptual disabilities one rugby club at a time!